Justin Shaffer

-Justin Donnnell Shaffer (born June 20, 1998) is an American football guard for the Atlanta Falcons of the National Football League (NFL).
-He played college football at Georgia.
+Justin Donnnell Shaffer (born June 20, 1998) is an American professional football guard.
+He was selected by the Atlanta Falcons in the sixth round of the 2022 NFL draft after playing college football at Georgia.

-Early life and high school
+Early life

 Shaffer grew up in Ellenwood, Georgia and attended Cedar Grove High School.
 He was rated a three-star recruit and initially committed to play college football at Louisville during his junior year.
 Shaffer flipped his commitment to Georgia shortly before National Signing Day.

 College career

 Shaffer saw playing time as a reserve offensive lineman as a freshman and sophomore.
 He made his first career start as a junior against Tennessee and started the next game before suffering a season-ending neck injury.
 Shaffer started all of the Bulldogs' regular season games at left tackle and started in the 2021 Peach Bowl at left guard.
 Shaffer decided to utilize the extra year of eligibility granted to college athletes who played in the 2020 season due to the coronavirus pandemic and return to Georgia for a fifth season.